Charles Brasch: Later life

 In later life Brasch was a substantial patron of arts and literature in New Zealand, usually quietly and anonymously.
-He established the Roberts Burns Fellowship, the Frances Hodgkins Fellowship and Mozart Fellowship at the University of Otago, together with his cousins the de Beers.
+He established the Roberts Burns Fellowship, the Frances Hodgkins Fellowship and Mozart Fellowship at the University of Otago, together with his cousins Esmond, Dora and Mary de Beer.
 He was also a patron and contributor to the Otago Museum; in this regard he followed in the footsteps of his maternal grandfather, Willi Fels.
 Egyptian artifacts he collected can be seen at the Museum.
 He also anonymously supported many New Zealand writers, including Frame, Sargeson and Baxter, and championed and supported artists including McCahon, Rita Angus, Toss Woollaston and many others.
 In May 1963 he was awarded an honorary doctorate by the University of Otago to recognise his contributions to New Zealand culture as an editor, arts patron and poet.

 He continued to write poetry, publishing The Estate and Other Poems in 1957 and Ambulando in 1964.
 The title sequence of The Estate was dedicated to Harry Scott, the husband of Brasch's friend Margaret Scott.
 Brasch had felt unrequited love for Harry Scott for many years, and was devastated by his accidental death in 1960.
 Brasch's works were almost exclusively published in New Zealand and continued to focus on New Zealand identity.
 After retiring from Landfall in 1966, Brasch published his fifth and largest collection of poetry, Not Far Off (1969).
 Other occupations included the translation of works by Amrita Pritam, a brief foray into publishing with his friend Janet Paul, serving on organisations such as the Dunedin Public Library Association, the Otago Museum management committee, the Hocken Library Committee, and giving guest lectures at universities throughout New Zealand.